-criminal background, credit history, or other information, as permitted by law (if permitted by AB 22).
+The Community Health Plan of Imperial Valley may conduct a background check on any applicant or employee with their signed consent.
+The background check may consist of prior employment verification, reference checks, education confirmation, criminal background, credit history, or other information, as permitted by law (if permitted by AB 22).
 Third-party services may be hired to perform these checks.
 All offers of employment and continued employment are contingent upon a satisfactory background check.
 Refusal to consent to a background check may result in discipline, up to or including termination.

-In compliance with California "Ban the Box" regulation, CHPIV will not run a no background check will be run-until after a conditional job offer has been made.
+CHPIV will not run a background check until after a conditional job offer has been made.
 If an applicant has a criminal conviction, CHPIV will conduct an individualized assessment and may determine that the applicant's employment will be denied based on the conviction.